bartkowiaktomasz/algorithmic-challenges/LeetCode/README.md

 _Optimisations: #1: If `nums[i] == nums[i - 1]` then we're gonna find the same `l, r` and
 since we don't want to return duplicates, we can `continue`. #2: If `e > 0` then the sum with `l` and `r` will be `>0` (array is sorted) so we can `break`._

+---
+- [x] Letter Combinations of a Phone Number (Medium)
+> Given a string containing digits from 2-9 inclusive, return all possible letter combinations that the number could represent.
+Return the answer in any order.
+A mapping of digit to letters (just like on the telephone buttons) is given below.
+Note that `1` does not map to any letters.

+> e.g. `2 -> "abc", 3-> "def"` etc.

+_Solve recursively by stripping `digits` (e.g. `234` -> `23` -> `2`) from the end
+until one digit is left, then return a list of characters mapped to that digit.
+Merge this recursively with each letter corresponding to a current digit_